-We are driven by many beliefs that we are often unaware of.
-One of the beliefs that drive divorce co-parents is that the ex is going to cause our children to be unstable or unsuccessful.
-I am not denying that the ex will influence our children.
-That is all the more reason for us to work on being stable ourselves, and present to our children.
-Given that there are many things that we cannot change about our ex, the best thing we can do for our children is provide an environmenthat is calm, grounded and secure.
-If children are brought up in two homes, one that is emotionally chaotic and unstable, and the other that is calm, grounded and stable, they will learn how to be calm, grounded and stable.
-If they grow up in two homes that are emotionally chaotic, they will only learn how to be emotionally chaotic.
-Acting out of the belief that your ex can ruin your children causes emotional distress that contributes to your home being unstable; be aware of these beliefs and shift them to create a positive environment for your kids.
+Since there are many things that you can't control or change about your ex, the best thing to do for your kids is provide a calm, grounded and secure environment.
+If your kids are brought up in two homes, one emotionally chaotic and the other calm and stable, they will learn how to be calm and stable.
+However, if they grow up in two homes that BOTH emotionally chaotic, they will only learn how to be emotionally chaotic.
+Believing that your ex will ruin your kids creates emotional distress that contributes to your home being unstable, which you dont' want.
+Be aware of your beliefs and shift them to create a positive environment for your kids.